 - Stand near windows with the lights off and see whether traffic throws odd shadows on the walls before you begin filming.

-- Use a lower F-stop setting on the camera when filming in the dark.
-This will allow more light to enter the camera, Avoid blurring in the image by using a cable release and tripod.
+- Use a lower aperture (F-stop) setting on the camera when filming in the dark.
+This will allow more light to enter the camera.
+Avoid blurring in the image by using a cable release and tripod.

 - Camera settings vary by camera, photographer, and conditions but when it comes to ghost hunting, there are few basic things to take into account.
 A slower shutter speed will allow more light to enter the camera, but you will need to hold the camera steady so you don't get blurs or grainy photos.
 Some ghost hunters avoid using a slow shutter speed since the higher speeds will yield darker, less grainy results.
 This tutorial on camera settings, including shutter speeds, ISO, and aperture offers details for capturing movement.